MortenLaugesen/PharmaNews/README.md

       "Times New Roman";color:#333333'>Summary:</span></b><span
       style='font-size:10.5pt;mso-fareast-font-family:"Times New Roman";
       color:#333333'><br>
-      Merck is reducing its headcount by 88 employees in New Jersey as part of its $3 billion cost-cutting scheme.
-A Merck spokesperson attributed the layoffs to the next phase of personnel impacts related to its multiyear optimization plan, which was unveiled last July.
-No specific capability change was stated beyond the reduction in headcount.
-The $3 billion cost-cutting scheme is expected to shape the industry as major pharmaceutical companies continue to optimize their operations and reduce costs.
-Limited detail was available in the provided source text regarding the specific impact of this reduction on Merck's operations or the broader industry. <o:p></o:p></span></p>
+      Merck is reducing its headcount by 88 in New Jersey as part of a $3 billion cost-cutting scheme.
+Limited detail was available on the specific implications of this reduction. <o:p></o:p></span></p>
       </div>
       <div style='margin-bottom:6.0pt'>
       <p class=MsoNormal><b><span style='font-size:10.0pt;mso-fareast-font-family: